cx-org/CXCocoa/README.md

 - UIScheduler
 - ...

-It's all based on [CombineX] (https://github.com/luoxiu/CombineX). **After the official release of Combine, you are free to switch the underlying support. **
+It's all based on [CombineX](https://github.com/luoxiu/CombineX). **After the official release of Combine, you are free to switch the underlying support. **

 ## Demo